alamuk/Number-Guess-Game/README.md

 anything pressable, we can use [] of styles in it.

 ### keep the button size same we can use view container for every button separately.
-and give style . flex: 1
+and give style.
+flex: one
-flex: 1 , how does it work?
+flex: 1, how does it work?
-- if it is row - then whole space from width.
+- if it is a row - then whole space from width.
-- if it is column - then whole space from height.
+- if it is a column - then whole space from height.
-- if there is two elements in the container then these will share the space.
+- if there are two elements in the container, then these will share the space.

-### View = only take space as much as its content needs. = must remember.
+### View = only takes space as much as its content needs. = must remember.
 for whole screens = we can use flex: 1